-Dr. Lyon’s Probiotic Daily Digestive Health Support Dog Supplement, for example, is a high-quality probiotic for dogs that is made with four live, active cultures—Enterococcus faecium, Lactobacilus ccidophilus, Lactobacilus plantarum and Lactobacilus casei.
-These strains work to maintain the good bacteria in your dog’s intestines and combat any digestive issues she may be experiencing.
+Dr. Lyon’s Probiotic supplement, for example, is a high-quality probiotic for dogs that is made with four live, active cultures—Enterococcus faecium, Lactobacilus ccidophilus, Lactobacilus plantarum and Lactobacilus casei.
+It’s formulated to maintain the good bacteria in your dog’s intestines and combat any digestive issues she may be experiencing.

 Probiotics and Prebiotics: Understanding the Difference